PrestaShop/prestashop.github.io/news/_posts/2021-05-05-community-survey-results.md

 image: /assets/images/2021/05/build-survey-banner.png
 ---

-The core product team carried out a survey in April, oriented around the open-source project and for the community.
-The goal of this survey was to better know and understand the pains and the wishes of the community about the open-source project.
+The core product team carried out a survey in April, concerning the open source project and for the community.
+The goal of this survey was to better know and understand the pains and the wishes of the community about the open source project.

 ![Build survey banner](/assets/images/2021/05/build-survey-banner.png)